How Well Generative Adversarial Networks Learn Distributions: Introduction

-The current paper studies both the \textit{Adversarial Framework} and \textit{Generative Adversarial Networks} for learning densities from a statistical vantage point.
-The focus of the current paper is \textit{not} on the optimization side of how to solve for $\widehat{\mu}_n$ efficiently, rather on the statistical front.
-We intend to answer: \begin{enumerate} \item How well GANs learn a wide range of target distributions (both nonparametric and parametric), under a collection of objective evaluation metrics? \item How to utilize the adversarial framework to achieve better theoretical guarantee through the lens of regularization? \end{enumerate} We discover and isolate a new notion of regularization, which we call \textit{generator/discriminator pair regularization}, that provides rigorous guidance on balancing the complexities of the generator and discriminator.
+The current paper studies the \textit{Adversarial Framework} and \textit{Generative Adversarial Networks} for implicitly learning distributions from a statistical vantage point.
+As discussed in the paragraphs before, the problem is fundamental to statistics, machine learning, and econometrics.
+We intend to answer the following questions: \begin{enumerate} \item How well do GANs learn a wide range of target distributions (both in nonparametric and parametric cases), under a collection of objective evaluation metrics? \item How to leverage the adversarial framework to achieve better theoretical guarantees through the lens of regularization? \end{enumerate} We discover and isolate a new notion of regularization, called the \textit{generator-discriminator-pair regularization}, which provides rigorous guidance on balancing the complexities of the generator and discriminator.
 We emphasize that several curious features of this pair regularization appear to be new to the literature.
-As a unified theme in the theory, we develop powerful oracle inequalities for analyzing the generative adversarial framework, which could be of independent interest for further theoretical research on GANs.
+As a unified theme in theory, we develop oracle inequalities for analyzing the generative adversarial framework, which could be of independent interest for further theoretical research on GANs.
+It is worth noting that the early draft of this paper formulated the first statistical framework to study GANs.